tytydraco/yessleep/out/The_only_flaw.md

 &#x200B;

 I could tell he was still not taking this seriously.
 James was the type who could never see the bad in other people.
 He didn't believe in evil.
-I felt as if I had lost him already.

 &#x200B;